MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 - [Development lifecycle](/azure/cloud-adoption-framework/ready/considerations/development-strategy-development-lifecycle).
 Explore key design considerations and recommendations about using automation to create a landing zone.
 This guidance discusses the repository, branch, automated builds, deployment, and rollback strategy.

 - [IaC](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code).
 Explore the benefits of implementing Azure landing zones via IaC.
 Learn about considerations related to code structure, tools, and technology.
 - [Environments](/azure/cloud-adoption-framework/ready/considerations/environments).
-Explore the purpose of using multiple environments to build, test, and release code with greater speed and frequency.
+Learn how to use multiple environments to build, test, and release code with greater speed and frequency.
 This approach makes deployment as straightforward as possible.
 - [Test-driven development](/azure/cloud-adoption-framework/ready/considerations/development-strategy-test-driven-development).
 Learn how to use unit testing to improve the quality of new features and improvements in the Azure landing zone codebase.

-If you have the requisite source code management tooling in place and the source code management processes established from the previous sections, you can implement automation.
-Develop Ansible automation code with accompanying IaC or configuration as code to deploy core infrastructure and support the RHEL Platform for Azure landing zones model.
-For greenfield deployments, you can automate the following tasks for a full environment implementation.
-Brownfield deployments only need the tasks that your use case requires.
+When you have the requisite source code management tooling in place and the source code management processes established from the previous sections, you can implement automation.
+Develop Ansible automation code with accompanying IaC or configuration as code to deploy core infrastructure and support the RHEL platform for Azure landing zones model.
+For greenfield deployments, you can automate the following tasks for a full environmental implementation.
+For brownfield deployments, you can automate only the tasks that your use case requires.

 - Create Azure resource groups.